SynthCloner: Synthesizer-style Audio Transfer via Factorized Codec with ADSR Envelope Control: Introduction

 \section{Introduction}

 Electronic synthesizers have become essential tools in modern music production, offering vast flexibility in sound design.
-The sound of a synthesizer is defined by a preset, a parameter configuration of oscillators, filters, and envelopes, that jointly shape its sonic characteristics.
-Despite the creative possibilities this offers, crafting presets remains labor-intensive and requires expert knowledge \cite{audiosynth_inversion}.
+The sound of a synthesizer is defined by a parameter configuration of oscillators, filters, and envelopes, that jointly shape its sonic characteristics.
+Despite the creative possibilities this offers, crafting settings remains labor-intensive and requires expert knowledge \cite{audiosynth_inversion}.

-To address this challenge, synthesizer preset conversion aims to convert a source preset to match a reference while preserving the content, thereby reducing manual parameter tuning and enabling efficient sound exploration.
-In this paper, we define the sonic character of a basic preset as comprising two aspects: timbre and ADSR envelope.
+To address this challenge, synthesizer-style audio transfer (SAT) aims to convert a source audio to match a reference while preserving the content, thereby reducing manual parameter tuning and enabling efficient sound exploration.
+In this paper, we define the sonic character of a basic synthesizer sound as comprising two aspects: timbre and ADSR envelope.
 Timbre denotes the \emph{time-invariant} spectral characteristics shaped by oscillators and filters; for simplicity, we exclude LFO-induced variations and additional envelope routing that introduce time-varying effects \cite{vail2014synthesizer}, while the ADSR envelope (Attack, Decay, Sustain, Release) governs the \emph{time-varying} master amplitude trajectory.
 Together, these components produce the sound that range from percussive plucks to sustained leads.
-Consequently, effective preset conversion requires accurate modeling and control of both timbre and ADSR envelope.
+Consequently, effective SAT requires accurate modeling and control of both timbre and ADSR envelope.